 "I also listen to WRVO because I find the tone of the programs, newscasters and hosts to be level-headed and not sensational."

 Sounds like reason enough to support your public radio station, no?

 "Unlike commercial broadcasters, which survive because of advertising revenue, which is based on listeners supporting those advertisers, public broadcasting cuts out the middleman.
 When a WRVO listener sends a financial gift to WRVO it funds the station's programming.
 It's a wonderful system."

 The most wonderful part of the system is that you can contribute to it.
-Donate online during our fundraiser or by calling (800) 341-3690 today.
+Donate online using the button above or by call (800) 341-3690 today.

-We've been sharing the perspective of WRVO staff members all week when we ask them "Why WRVO?"
+We've been sharing the perspective of WRVO staff members when we ask them "Why WRVO?"
 You can find more of these features below.